 - 8.3.A.1 Cell: The smallest available source of energy in the battery pack as purchased from a manufacturer.
-A single electrochemical cell. - 8.3.A.2 Module: The smallest easily removable group in a battery pack. - 8.3.A.3 String: The smallest group of cells needed in a battery pack to provide the required voltage. - 8.3.A.4 Protection Limit: The measured level determined to be adequate to protect from an event. - 8.3.A.5 Active Protection: System in which measurements are constantly monitored and where actions are taken immediately without operator intervention to open the Main Power Switch should a Battery Protection Trip occur.
+A single electrochemical cell. - 8.3.A.2 Module: The smallest grouping of paralleled cells easily removable in a battery pack. - 8.3.A.3 String: The smallest series of modules that make-up the battery pack required voltage. - 8.3.A.4 Protection Limit: The measured level determined to be adequate to protect from an event. - 8.3.A.5 Active Protection: System in which measurements are constantly monitored and where actions are taken immediately without operator intervention to open the Main Power Switch should a Battery Protection Fault occur.
 Any protection faults will latch such that a manual clearing process is required by the driver with the vehicle not in motion and only after faults have been verified clear by the protection system. - 8.3.A.6 Passive Protection: System in which measurements are monitored by the driver and where action is driver controlled. - 8.3.A.7 Battery Protection System (BPS): The system that applies Active Protection to protect battery pack.